 Export WooCommerce Customers Data #

-Step 1: Choose the Customers Module to Export #
+Step 1: Choose the WooCommerce Customers module to Export #

 Go to WP Ultimate CSV Importer > Export.
-The page will display all supported modules/post types.
-Click WooCommerce Customers from the list.
-The total customer count will be displayed, as shown in the screenshot below.
+This page will display all supported post types from WordPress to select for exporting.
+Click Woo-Commerce Customer from the list.
+The plugin will fetch and display the total count of WooCommerce Customers at the top right, as shown in the screenshot below.

 Step 2: Configure Export File Settings #

-If you have a large dataset, enable the “Split the records” option to divide the data into multiple files, which will be compressed into a ZIP file for easier handling.
+If you have a large dataset, enable the “Split the records” option to divide the WooCommerce Customers records into multiple files, which will be compressed into a ZIP file for easier handling.

-You can configure advanced filters to export only specific data, such as customers created within a certain date range.
+You can configure the advanced filters listed in this section to export only the WooCommerce Customers records you want.
 If you apply filters, the plugin will extract only the records that match your criteria.
+Below are some filters to apply for WooCommerce customers export:

 WooCommerce customers and WordPress users are related but have key differences: